Organization & Administration

 C.P.A., State of Alabama

-Dean of Student Affairs - Gary Branch, Jr.
+Dean of Student Affairs - Derika Hodge

 Dean of Academics - Linda North